Thamarai149/python-code-checker/README.md

 ### Code Templates
 Click "📄 New" to load a Hello World template for the selected language.

+### Code Sharing 🔗
+Generate unique shareable links for your code.
+The link is automatically copied to your clipboard and can be shared with anyone.

+### File Management 📁
+- **Upload**: Import code files (`.py`, `.java`, `.js`, `.c`, `.cpp`, etc.)
+- **Download**: Save your code with the correct file extension

+### Code Snippets Library 📚
+Save your frequently used code snippets with custom names.
+Access them anytime from the snippets sidebar.

+### Code Analysis 📊
+Get instant statistics about your code:
+- Total lines and non-empty lines
+- Character and word count
+- Function and class detection
+- Import statement counting

-### Dark Mode
+### Dark Mode 🌙
-Toggle between light and dark themes with the "🌙 Theme" button.
+Toggle between light and dark themes with the "Theme" button.
 Your preference is saved.

-### Execution History
+### Execution History 🕒
 View your last 10 code executions with timestamps and success/failure indicators.

-### Download Output
-Save execution results to a text file with the "💾 Save Output" button.

-### Execution Time
+### Execution Time ⏱️
 See how long your code takes to run (displayed in seconds).

+📖 **For detailed feature documentation, see [FEATURES.md](FEATURES.md)**

 ## 🛠️ Project Structure